GPTuner: A Manual-Reading Database Tuning System via GPT-Guided Bayesian Optimization: Configuration Recommender

 \textit{Coarse-grained Stage.} In the first stage, we only explore part of the whole space.
 It is a widely adopted approach to discretize the value ranges of parameters evenly for coarse-grained search.
 However, we will lose too many promising solutions because such space reduction technique is inherently imprecise and non-adaptive.
 We seek help from knowledge to reduce the space while still retaining the potential for optimal results.
 Specifically, we explore the \textit{Tiny Feasible Space} (Line 1) defined in Section \ref{subsec: space-reduction}, which is small but reliable because it comes from manuals.
 Following previous works \cite{10.14778/1687627.1687767, 10.14778/3551793.3551844, 10.14778/3538598.3538604}, we initialize the surrogate model with ten samples ($n=10$) generated by Latin Hypercube Sampling (LHS) \cite{10.1145/167293.167637}, which distributes samples evenly across the whole space.
 Instead of sampling points from the whole space $\mathcal{P}$, we sample from the Tiny Feasible Space $\mathcal{T}$ (Line 2).
 After the samples are evaluated on $\mathcal{D}$ (Line 3) and the surrogate model is initialized (Line 4), we explore $\mathcal{T}$ with the BO algorithm for $\mathcal{C}$ iterations (Line 5-8).
 After the coarse-grained stage, we try out $n+\mathcal{C}$ configurations and this already yields non-optimal but promising results in practice, owing to the guidance of domain knowledge.

 \textit{Fine-grained Stage.} Since it is inevitable to lose some important configurations for any space reduction technique, we explore the space thoroughly until we run out of resource limits or reach expected performance improvement (Line 13-17).
-However, this process could be exhaustive, especially when there are hundreds of knobs to tune.
+However, this process could be exhausting, especially when there are hundreds of knobs to tune.
 Thus we make optimizations to enhance the search: (1) we bootstrap BO with the samples from the first stage (Line 10), (2) we narrow down space $\mathcal{P}$ with the \textit{Region Discard} technique (Line 11), and (3) we take into account the knobs with special values with the \textit{Virtual Knob Extension} technique (Line 12).
-Since (2) and (3) are discussed in Section \ref{sec: space-optimizer}, we focus on (1) bootstrap next.
+Please refer to our technical report \cite{technical_report} for a detailed discussion on our bootstrap.